Bolsa Chica Ecological Reserve: History

 The size of Hearthside Homes' development decreased over the years.
-In 1992, the Bolsa Chica Land Trust was formed by individuals who thought more of Bolsa Chica should be saved from development than just the wetlands.
+In 1992, the Bolsa Chica Land Trust was formed to expand the reserve beyond the wetlands.
 The upland habitat provided nesting, shelter, and food for egrets, herons, and raptors that also used the wetlands.

 View of the reserve from offshore.

 In 1997, the state of California purchased 880 acre of Hearthside Homes' holdings.
-Restoration was completed in 2006 at a cost of $147 million which included opening an inlet to the Pacific Ocean for the first time since being dammed in 1899.
+Restoration was completed in 2006 at a cost of $147 million which included opening an inlet to the Pacific Ocean, connecting it to the ocean for the first time since its damming in 1899.

 In November 2000, the California Coastal Commission, which regulates development along the state's coastline, ruled that development had to be limited to the upper half ("upper bench") of the Bolsa Chica mesa because the lower half ("lower bench") was too valuable as habitat.
-Koll—now called Hearthside Homes—sued.
-The case was eventually dismissed.
+Hearthside Homes sued, but the case was eventually dismissed.
 The developer contributed to the campaign of bond measure Proposition 50, which included specific language to purchase land at Bolsa Chica.
 Proposition 50 passed, and the state ended up purchasing 118 acre of the lower bench, closing escrow in December 2005.
 Hearthside was free to develop the upper bench, and their 379-unit project (whittled down from the 5,000+ plan of the 1960s) broke ground in 2006.

 An additional 56 acre of uplands still remains in private ownership and is being considered for development.
-Ongoing hearings are being held with the California Coastal Commission.
+Hearings are ongoing with the California Coastal Commission.

-In November 2018, the Bolsa Chica Land Trust raised $1,000,000 to secure the Ridge and Goodell properties, totaling 11.1 acre, which will be used to preserve, protect and restore the land.
+In November 2018, the Bolsa Chica Land Trust raised $1,000,000 to secure the Ridge and Goodell properties, totaling 11.1 acre, which will be used to restore and preserve the land.
 In July 2023, the ownership of the Goodell property transferred to the Acjachemen Tongva Land Conservancy.